Sean-Mc-Mahon/Sean-Mc-Mahon/README.md

 - 🌈 [Light Up](https://light-up-pride.herokuapp.com/) is an app which enables rural members of the LGBTQ community to light up rural Ireland with events and profiles to show other members of the community that they are not alone.
 - 🙏 [Ask Paddy](https://sean-mc-mahon.github.io/ask_paddy/) is an app which allows a user to ask Saint Patrick anything they've ever watned to know

-## Interests both tech and otherwise
+## Interests, both tech and otherwise

 - 🔭 I recently completed [Code Institute's](https://codeinstitute.net/) Full-Stack Diploma in Software Development
 - 🌱 I’m currently supplementing this knowledge with a course in React by [Dev Ed](https://developedbyed.com/)